vaughnkoch/idsenv/readme.md

   - Switching between branches/commits and what happens to your files

-Create github account
+Create your github account, if you don't have one already:

 https://github.com/join

 ### Create and add ssh keys to github
-This is so you can upload via ssh. https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
+This is so you can upload via ssh.

+https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

 ```
-# Create ssh key
+# Create ssh key - use a passphrase instead of bare
+# You can add the passphrase to MacOS so you don't have to re-enter it.
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 cat ~/.ssh/id_rsa.pub | pbcopy   # This will copy your public key into your OS copy/paste buffer.
 ```

-Then follow the instructions here to add it to your github account. https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/
+Then follow the instructions here to add it to your github account:

+https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/

 ### Clone the IDSEnv repo (this repo)

-New git command: clone
+New git command: `git clone`

 ```
 # Get the IDSEnv repo